Worried about your grades and your chances of getting into uni?

 No - it just means that the university currently expects to fill all their spaces from the students who have chosen them as firm or insurance.
 That could include accepting students with a grade or more lower.

 This is likely to be a big waste of your time.
 Entry grades are a benchmark for the capability unis expect from students.
-CCC is nowhere near ABB.
+In this example, the grades you're expecting aren't close enough to the grades the uni is asking for.
 In Clearing this course might drop to BBB but that all depends on both the course and the university’s circumstances.

 Some unis won’t have specific grades for Clearing.
-In this situation it is worth a phone call if you're within a few (max 3) grades of their standard offer.
+In this situation it is worth a phone call if you're within a few (up to three) grades of their standard offer.

 Clearing 2018 advice

 - 10 tips for Clearing 2019